Hitsuji-M/Echosight/README.md

 Keep in mind that it was our first time doing a Unity game and it's a student projet ^^

 ### What is it ?
-Echosight is a project made with Unity and C# as a final project for my first year in my engineer degree. <br>
+Echosight is a project made with Unity and C# as a final project for my first year in our engineer degree. <br>
 This is just a POC (Equivalent to the tutorial) to show how the game works.
 Everything has been made so we can extend the game with more levels and more detailed story.

 #### Contributors